geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

  <figcaption>
 Figure 1.
 The dogleg path is constructed from the steepest descent step and the Gauss-Newton step.
-This illustration also helps us understand where the Dogleg algorithm got it's name.
+This illustration also helps us understand where the Dogleg algorithm got its name.
 Apparently the inventor of the algorithm <a href="https://en.wikipedia.org/wiki/Michael_J._D._Powell">Michael Powell</a>
 was an avid golfer and was reminded of a <a href = "https://en.wikipedia.org/wiki/Golf_course">dogleg hole</a>
 in golf.
 This figure is heavily inspired by N&W figure 4.4, p.
 74.